threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How can I create a profile manager on play.grid.tf?
+### How can I create a profile manager on the Threefold Playground?

 You can create a profile manager on Testnet, Devnet and Mainnet.
 On the [Threefold Play Grid](https://play.grid.tf/#/), select the Profile Manager button on the top right of the screen and then select *Create Profile Manager*.
 For the detailed steps, read [this documentation](https://library.threefold.me/info/manual/#/manual__weblets_profile_manager).
 To generate SSH keys, read the next question.

 ***

-### To deploy a load on the TF Grid, I need to generate SSH keys.
+### To deploy a load on the Threefold Grid, I need to generate SSH keys.
 How can I generate SSH keys on MAC, Linux or Windows?

 To generate SSH keys, you can use [OpenSSH client](https://www.openssh.com/) for MAC, Linux or Windows.
 For Windows, it is also possible to use [PuTTY client](https://www.putty.org/).